-ID Severity Level Message Cause Action 800 Information Service name> service starting.
-Version: Software version number> .
+ID Severity Level Message Cause Action 800 Information <service name=""></service> service starting.
+Version: <software number="" version=""></software> .
 The Trigger Server has started.
 No action.

 801 Information <service name=""> service stopping.</service> The Trigger Server has stopped.
 No action.
 805 Error The notification server has lost connectivity with a notification client.
 This may indicate a network outage or unexpected client behavior.
-Client: <name affected="" of="" service=""> Status: <error code="">.</error></name> the ShoreWare services crashed without properly No action, when related to a service failure.
+Client: <name affected="" of="" service=""> Status: <error code="">.</error></name> No action, when related to a service failure.
 In other instances, check for network outages.
 806 Error The notification server has lost connectivity with the master notification server.
 This may indicate a network outage or unexpected behavior from the master notification server .
 The connection between a Distributed Voice Mail Server and the HQ Server has failed.
 No action, when related to a network outage or other administrative action.
-In the problem persists, collect log files from affected servers and contact ShoreTel Customer Support.
+In the problem persists, collect log files from affected servers and contact Shore Tel Customer Support.
 807 Error The ShoreWare notification service on this server has received keep-alive message from an invalid client.
 The master notification may have already lost connection from this client.
 The client will reinitialize the connection back to master server (ShoreWare HQ server) This event is sent to indicate flaky connection between ShoreWare notification services running on ShoreWare Remote Servers and ShoreWare HQ server If this event is seen consistently, administrator has to make sure network connection between HQ server and remote server is up and running.
 If the problem still persists, please contact ShoreTel Support